 What is Acetal (POM – Polyoxymethylene)?
-Acetal is a popular thermoplastic, therefore its use spans a number of industries.
-Generally, acetal has a high surface slip lubricity which can make it difficult to bond acetal.
-This plastic is fairly low cost and has good structural properties, consequently, it is often used instead of metal.
-POM is very high strength, with good impact resistance, low rate of water absorption, good chemical resistance (even against solvents), high dielectric strength and good flame resistance.
+Acetal is a popular thermoplastic.
+Therefore, its use spans a number of industries.
+Generally, acetal has a high surface slip lubricity, making it difficult to bond acetal.
+This plastic is fairly low cost and has good structural properties.
+Consequently, it is often used instead of metal.
+POM is very high strength, with good impact resistance, low rate of water absorption, good chemical resistance (even against solvents), high dielectric strength, and good flame resistance.

-Permabond polyolefin primer used in conjunction with cyanoacrylate adhesives offer the best strength.
+Of course, if water resistance is not required, Permabond polyolefin primer used in conjunction with cyanoacrylate adhesives is a good option.

 Due to the high-temperature resistance of acetal, epoxies such as Permabond ES5748 can be considered.
 To bond acetal, cure the ES5748 at the low-temperature end of the cure schedule.

 Another option is 2 part polyurethanes.
 Two-component polyurethanes offer some degree of adhesion to acetal, so they may be considered for limited-stress joints or potting.

 To determine the best specific adhesive to bond acetal in your application, please provide some detail to our technical team, and we will get back to you with a recommendation.

 1. Since, as I’ve said, acetal has a high surface slip lubricity, it is a good idea to grit blast or use wire wool, red Scotch-Brite or grit paper, or emery clothed to help provide better adhesive keying.